cbelden/tweetscramble/README.md

 #tweetscramble

 ##About
-tweetscramble is a bot that leverages the functionality in a few of my other projects to listen to song requests via Twitter and tweet scrambled phrases based on the lyrics in the requested songs.
+tweetscramble is a Twitter bot that leverages the functionality in a few of my other projects to listen to song requests via Twitter and tweet scrambled phrases based on the lyrics in the requested songs.